 Scientific research shows that forgiveness not only reveals our greatness, but also positively affects our health.
-Research findings mention that, if by chance, a forgiving person gets hypertension related diseases, these can be easily controlled, and that forgiving and not forgiving is directly related to high blood pressure.
-That means, if you have a forgiving nature, you will be rarely prone to high blood pressure.
+Research says that, if a forgiving person gets hypertension related diseases, these can be easily controlled, and that forgiving is related to high blood pressure.
+If you have a forgiving nature, you will be rarely prone to high blood pressure.

 How do you forgive?
 This is a difficult and unanswered question.
 If a rational person wants to forgive anybody's behavior, the memories of hurt feelings make it nearly impossible to do so.
 Modern psychologists are familiar with this mental state, and they have devised techniques which may be helpful in coming out of such mental grooves.

-To conclude, given below is what G. Jampolsky, the eminent psychotherapist, in his article titled 'Peace', has said about the art of forgiveness:
+To conclude, given here is what G. Jampolsky, the eminent psychotherapist, in his article titled 'Peace', has said about the art of forgiveness: